Crush at Kabul airport kills 7 as Afghans try to flee

 The Taliban have pledged amnesty to those who worked with the U.S., NATO and the toppled Afghan government, but many Afghans still fear revenge attacks.
 There have been reports in recent days of the Taliban hunting down their former enemies.
 It's unclear if Taliban leaders are saying one thing and doing another, or if fighters are taking matters into their own hands.

 Outside the airport on Saturday, Western troops in full combat gear tried to control crowds big enough to be seen in satellite photos.
 They carried away some who were sweating and pale.
-With temperatures reaching 34 degrees Celsius (93 F), the soldiers sprayed water from a hose on those gathered or gave them bottled water to pour over their heads.
+With temperatures reaching 34 degrees Celsius (93 F), the soldiers sprayed water from a hose on those gathered and gave out bottled water.

 “The situation at Kabul airport remains extremely challenging and unpredictable," a NATO official said on condition of anonymity in keeping with regulations.
 The official was not able to confirm a precise number of casualties.